intel/diagnostics-utility/docs/verbosity.rst

 Verbose Mode Options
 ====================

-The Diagnostics Utility for Intel® oneAPI Toolkits has six verbosity levels to add more detail in the output of each check:
+The Diagnostics Utility for oneAPI has six verbosity levels to add more detail in the output of each check:

 .. _verbosity-levels: